 Can I change my career at 40?

 Yes.
 Age discrimination is illegal, and many employers value the experience and maturity older career changers bring.
-People in their 40s and 50s switch careers successfully all the time.
+People in their 40s and 50s switch careers successfully regularly.

 What’s the best course to change career?

-Depends entirely on your target field, current skills, and how you learn.
-Tech offers strong growth.
+Depends entirely on your target field, current skills, and preferred learning style.
+Tech offers strong growth potential.
 Healthcare administration has stable entry points.
 Research your specific field first.

 How do I choose a career change?